mhostetter/galois/README.md

 `galois` implementation of addition in GF(31)
 73.1 µs ± 746 ns per loop (mean ± std. dev. of 7 runs, 10000 loops each)
 ```

+## Acknowledgements

+This package heavily relies on [Numba](https://numba.pydata.org/) and its just-in-time compiler for performance.
+We use Frank Luebeck's [compilation of Conway polynomials](http://www.math.rwth-aachen.de/~Frank.Luebeck/data/ConwayPol/index.html)
+for computing primitive polynomials for extension fields.
+We utilize [SageMath](https://www.sagemath.org/) for generating test vectors.